Man guilty at retrial in deaths of mom, stepdad, stepbrother

 FORT EDWARD, N.Y.
-(AP) — A New York man has been found guilty on all counts in his retrial for the shotgun slayings of his mother, stepfather and stepbrother in their rural upstate home in 2011.
+(AP) — A man was found guilty on all counts Tuesday in his retrial for the shotgun slayings of his mother, stepfather and stepbrother in their rural upstate home in 2011.

-A Washington County court jury returned guilty verdicts Tuesday for the murder and arson charges against 29-year-old Matthew Slocum, whose earlier conviction on the same charges was tossed out on appeal in 2015.
+A Washington County court jury returned guilty verdicts on murder and arson charges against 29-year-old Matthew Slocum, whose earlier conviction on the same charges was tossed out on appeal in 2015.

-The retrial ended with Slocum convicted of killing 44-year-old Lisa Coon Harrington, her husband, 41-year-old Dan Harrington, and his 24-year-old son, Joshua O’Brien.
+The nine-day retrial ended with Slocum convicted of killing 44-year-old Lisa Coon Harrington, her husband, 41-year-old Dan Harrington, and his 24-year-old son, Joshua O’Brien.

-Slocum used a shotgun to kill all three as they slept in their home in the town of White Creek in July 2011.
-He then set the house on fire to destroy evidence.
+Prosecutors said Slocum used a shotgun to kill all three in July 2011 as they slept in their home in White Creek, a small farming town on the Vermont border.
+He then set the house on fire to destroy evidence, prosecutors said.

 Most Read Stories